sbeuran/castoredc-technical-assignment/fruits-frontend/README.md

 ## Note

 All commands must be run from the `fruits-frontend` directory.
+The application uses:
+- Next.js for the frontend framework
+- React for UI components
+- Tailwind CSS for styling